pankarpratiksha50/Mini-Pyspark-project/README.md

 # Mini-Pyspark-project
 📌 Project Description

-This project demonstrates Data Analysis using PySpark on an orders dataset.
+1).This project demonstrates Data Analysis using PySpark on an orders dataset.
 It covers data ingestion, transformation, SQL queries, and storage using PySpark functionalities.
 The project includes:

-Creating a SparkSession as the entry point.
+2).Creating a SparkSession as the entry point.

-Reading CSV data into a DataFrame with schema inference.
+3).Reading CSV data into a DataFrame with schema inference.

 Exploring data using .show() and .printSchema().